capnproto/capnproto/kjdoc/tour.md

 * **Exclusive** joins wait for any one input promise to complete, then cancel the rest, returning the result of the promise that completed.
 * **Inclusive** joins wait for all input promises to complete, and render all of the results.

-For an exclusive join, use `promise.join(kj::mv(otherPromise))`.
+For an exclusive join, use `promise.exclusiveJoin(kj::mv(otherPromise))`.
 The two promises must return the same type.
 The result is a promise that returns whichever result is produced first, and cancels the other promise at that time.
 (To exclusively join more than two promises, call `.exclusiveJoin()` multiple times in a chain.)

 To perform an inclusive join, use `kj::joinPromises()`.
 This turns a `kj::Array<kj::Promise<T>>` into a `kj::Promise<kj::Array<T>>`.
 However, note that `kj::joinPromises()` has a couple common gotchas:
 * Trailing continuations on the promises passed to `kj::joinPromises()` are evaluated lazily after all the promises become ready.
 Use `.eagerlyEvaluate()` on each one to force trailing continuations to happen eagerly.
 (See earlier discussion under "Background Tasks".)